 Catalog Description

-Prerequisite: Completion of MATH 27 with grade of "C" or better or placement by matriculation assessment process
+Prerequisite: Completion of MATH 27 with grade of "C" or appropriate placement

 Hours: 72 lecture

-Description: Preparation for calculus.
-Study of polynomials, rational functions, exponential and logarithmic functions, trigonometric functions, systems of linear equations, matrices, determinants, rectangular and polar coordinates, conic sections, complex number systems, mathematical induction, binomial theorem, and sequences.
-Recommended for students who plan to take MATH 30.
+Description: Study of polynomials, rational functions, exponential and logarithmic functions, trigonometric functions, systems of linear equations, rectangular and polar coordinates, conic sections, complex number systems, and sequences and series.
 (CSU, UC-with unit limitation)

 Course Student Learning Outcomes